Lights, Camera, AbraCadabra: Setting the stage

 Magicians is a hilarious movie.
 The movie itself is entertaining, though it can be hit or miss at points.

 What makes this movie exceptional are the two actors that play the leads, David Mitchell and Robert Webb.
 They are both skilled comedians, and any scene they share in the film is a true blessing since they have some hilarious scenes together.
 They appear to function exceptionally well on both the big and small screens.
-The two are incredibly skilled, so they may just be able to hit big in the movie industry.
+The two are incredibly skilled, they maybe able to hit big in the movie industry.
 With a few more films under their belts, they may even end up being comic icons.

 Magicians has outstanding performances and ought to take Mitchell and Webb’s career to new heights.